Safe Output-Feedback Adaptive Optimal Control of Input-Constrained Control-Affine Nonlinear Systems: Introduction

 \subsection{Contribution}

-This paper is focused on extending our preliminary work in \cite{SCC.Ogri.Mahmud.ea2023} and \cite{SCC.Ogri.Bell.ea2023} to address the problem of safety guarantees in online nonlinear output-feedback optimal control.
-Due to the use of state estimates in the control law, the use of CBFs without including a robustifying term to compensate for the state estimation errors cannot guarantee the safety of the closed-loop system as demonstrated in Figure~\ref{fig:demonstration} of Section~\ref{section:robustCBF}.
-Robust control barrier functions (RCBFs) \cite{ SCC.Jankovic.ea2018, SCC.Takano.Yamakita.ea2018, SCC.Kolathaya.Ames.ea2019, SCC.Dean.Taylor.ea2021, SCC.Agrawal.Panagou.ea2022, SCC.Lopez.Slotine.ea2020} must thus be employed to guarantee system safety within a desired safe set.
-In this paper, an observer-error-robust augmented barrier function is developed, which guarantees safety in the presence of state estimation errors using a time-varying robustifying term that relies on a shrinking bound on the state estimation error.
-The time-varying term avoids an overly conservative controller behavior—a common pitfall of many robust CBF-based control.
-This term renders the optimal control problem non-stationary, necessitating the use of state augmentation\footnote{See \cite{SCC.Kamalapurkar.Dinh.ea2015} for further details.}.
+This paper focuses on extending our preliminary work in \cite{SCC.Ogri.Mahmud.ea2023} and \cite{SCC.Ogri.Bell.ea2023} to address the problem of safety guarantees in online nonlinear output-feedback optimal control.
+To estimate the unknown states of the nonlinear control-affine system required to compute the controller, we design a nonlinear observer and use Lyapunov-based analysis to develop LMIs that characterize the observer gain matrices.
+Due to the use of state estimates in the control law, CBFs fail to guarantee safety of the closed-loop system, as demonstrated in Figure~\ref{fig:demonstration} of Section~\ref{section:robustCBF}.
+In this paper, a robust control barrier function (RCBF) is developed to guarantee safety in the presence of state estimation errors using a time-varying robustifying term that relies on a shrinking bound on the state estimation error.

-The developed technique differs from the performance-driven RL architecture developed in \cite{SCC.Cohen.Belta.ea2023}, where Lyapunov-like control barrier functions (LCBFs) are used separately from the optimal control problem and complete state information is needed.
-Unlike \cite{SCC.Cohen.Belta.ea2023}, this paper uses a recentered robust Lyapunov-like control barrier function (RLCBF) to promote safety by incorporating the barrier function into the cost function.
-Re-centering of the barrier function, first developed in \cite{SCC.Wills.Heath.ea2002}, guarantees system convergence to a desired equilibrium point regardless of safety objectives.
-The safe RL technique employed in this paper also differs from the strategies in \cite{SCC.Deptula.Chen.ea2020} and \cite{SCC.Cohen.Belta.ea2020}, where a user-defined smooth scheduling function is employed to selectively penalize trajectories near the boundary of the safe set.
+The time-varying term avoids an overly conservative controller behavior, which is a common pitfall of many robust CBF-based controllers \cite{SCC.Cosner.Singletary.ea2021,SCC.Dean.Taylor.ea2021}.
+The key technical challenge in the use of RCBFs to solve SLOC problems is the fact that the incorporation of the RCBF constraint results in a time-varying optimization problem.
+Due to non-stationarity, such problems are difficult to solve online.
+In this paper, we address this technical challenge by utilizing the fact that the optimal control problem can be made time-invariant by using an augmented system state.
+We then develop a critic-only SLOC architecture to learn the optimal value function as a function of the augmented state to yield a safe and approximately optimal controller.
+Unlike actor-critic methods popular in the literature \cite{SCC.Kamalapurkar.Walters.ea2016, SCC.Kamalapurkar.Rosenfeld.ea2016}, the framework in this paper utilizes a critic-only structure to provide an approximate solution to the HJB equation, which requires identifying fewer free parameters.